sstalin/AppBuilder/README.md

 Via the Eclipse menu, choose File -> Import -> General -> Existing Projects into Workspace.
 Navigate to the ```Madl``` folder, select all of the plugins, and click Finish.

+### 3.1.
+Import all Groovy projects into Eclipse

+Via the Eclipse menu, choose File -> Import -> General -> Existing Projects into Workspace.
+Navigate to the ```Groovy``` top-level folder, select all of the plugins, and click Finish.

 ### 4. Install Groovy/Grails plugin

 There will be a build error in the ```org.codehaus.groovy.eclipse.astviews``` project if the Groovy/Grails plugin is not installed because Groovy classes in that project will not be recognized by Eclipse.